-I have participated in a number of exhibitions since 2000.
+I have organised or participated in a number of exhibitions since 2000.
 It is a very challenging and rewarding process to prepare and edit work for an exhibition.
 It is an important part of the development of any photographer to exhibit work as often as possible.
 Below is a record of some of the exhibitions I have been involved in.

 As Long as there’s Music – 2010